 Preventing the Spread of Giant Hogweed: What You Can Do

-Giant hogweed (Heracleum mantegazzianum)
+Giant hogweed (Heracleum mantegazzianum) It

 Identifying Giant Hogweed

 The first step in preventing the spread of giant hogweed is to identify the plant and be aware of its characteristics.
 Giant hogweed is a large, herbaceous plant that can grow up to 14 feet tall, with large, dark green leaves and clusters of white flowers.
 Its stems are covered in fine hairs and have purple splotches, while its sap is phototoxic and can cause skin irritation.
-If you suspect that you have giant hogweed on your property or in your community, it is important to take action quickly to prevent its spread.
+If you suspect you have giant hogweed on your property or in your community, it is important to act quickly to prevent its spread.

 Preventing Spread